ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

   etc) to a single facility from its users.

-- User: A user is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more projects.
+- User: A user is a researcher external to the service facility, and may or may not be the Principal Investigator (PI) for one or more orders.

 - Order: An order is created, filled in and submitted by a user.
 The facility personnel (system administrators and/or staff) then handles the order,